 Six Kansas schools have been designated 2018 National Blue Ribbon Schools, U.S. Secretary of Education Betsy DeVos announced Monday, Oct.
 1.

-The Kansas State Board of Education will conduct its next monthly meeting March 13 and 14 in the Board Room (Suite 102) of the Landon State Office Building, 900 SW Jackson, Topeka.
+The Kansas State Board of Education will conduct its next monthly meeting Tuesday, Oct.
+9, in Topeka.

 Communications and Recognition Programs

 Questions about this